 All walk venues have good transport links so this is an opportunity to leave the car at home and walk or use public transport to get to the venue.
 Not only are you helping the environment by reducing carbon emissions but you are also improving your health and saving money.
 You could start by using transport for part of your journey and walking the rest; this will help build stamina and mobility.
 We have also placed benches along walking routes to enable walkers have a rest on their way into town so give the car a rest!

-Thereafter every Monday at 10 30am at Morden Hall Park, meeting at Morden Hall National Trust Café, Morden Hall Rd, SM4 5JD.
-And fortnightly on Friday’s, in alternative places as shown above.
+Every Monday, meeting at 10 30am in Morden Hall Park.
+Meeting at Morden Hall National Trust Café (opposite Morden Hall Garden Shop) Morden Hall Rd, SM4 5JD.

 For more information on our walks or maps contact Future Merton Road Safety team: